arokettu/php-uuid/docs/nodes.rst

     and a hex string without any separators (``1234567890ab``) ``MacNode::system()``
     Tries to determine the system MAC address.
-    This factory requires getmac_ tool installed and may be unreliable.
+    This method works only on Linux and may be unreliable.

 Raw Node
 ========